-About 2km after Lubián you will begin a 5km / 1¼ hrs (although probably longer), 300m climb to Portela de la Canda.
 From the turnoff to the Santuario de La Tuiza (signposted), follow the paved road down to the bridge, past the recreation / sports area, and pass under the motorway.
-The Camino continues past the Sanctuary and then the climb begins!
+The Camino continues past the Sanctuary and then the 300m climb to Portela de la Canda begins.
 Parts of this stretch can be flooded after rain.
-It is possible to walk on the road: leaving Lubián follow the ZA-106 west for about 9km / 2¼ hrs until it intersects with the Camino a few hundred metres after where the motorway enters a tunnel.
+It is possible to walk on the road: leaving Lubián follow the ZA-106 west for about 9km until it intersects with the Camino a few hundred metres after where the motorway enters a tunnel.

 Welcome to Galicia!